-Add - add two stacks.
-This is useful to take differences to remove dominant contributions to better display minority signals by using negative weighting.
-Use Generate_stack to make a stack of a fitted component from the component reference spectrum and the component map.
+Add - add two stacks (useful to take differences to remove dominant contributions to better display minority signals by using negative weighting)

-Append - combine 2 stacks along the energy axis.
-(The stacks must have the same pixel dimensions!).
-The images in the appended stack are ordered according to the photon energy (or equivalent variable)
+Append - combined 2 stacks (must have the same pixel dimensions !) and order the images according to the photon energy (or equivalent variable)

-bin - bins (2-2x2 to 1 pixel, 3 = 3,3 to 1 pixel, etc) image data for better statistics.
-The first character of the original file name is converted to a b to indicate a bin processing.

-- energy bin the data along the energy axis

-- NSLS 1 bin 1 user-selected .nc file

-- file bin all files listed in the supplied file (typically .sl files).

-- stack .ncb bin all images in a stack

-- . lox bin all images in a Lox stack (PEEM from CLS)
+- bin bins (2-2x2 to1 pixel, 3 = 3,3 to 1 pixel, etc) image data for better statistics.
+The first character of the original file name is converted to a b to indicate the processing. - energy bin the data along the energy axis - NSLS 1 bin 1 user-selected .nc file - file bin all files listed in the supplied file (typically .sl files). - stack .ncb bin all images in a stack lox bin all images in a Lox stack (PEEM from CLS)

-Analyze Add Append bin change mesh or size convert format convert to OD with line Io Differentiate Expand Fix rollover Generate_stack Illumination correct Image alignment Maps Ratio to another stack RGB - color composite map Slicer (3d viewer) Stack movie Statistical analysis Tomography change mesh or size - adjust pixilation or the real-space dimensions convert to OD with line Io - generate OD version of a transmission stack for the case where there is a set of columns all in an Io region, which can then be used to generate an Io on a line-by-line basis (normally a single Io value for each stack image/energy is used in normalization).
-This routine is useful if the stack images are acquired so slowly that there is significant change during acquisition of each image (e.g. a drop in the ring current fro decay mode light sources).
+change mesh or size - adjust pixilation or the real-space dimensions convert to OD with line Io - generate OD version of a transmission stack for the case where there is a set of columns all in the Io region, which can then be used to generate an Io on a line-by-line basis (normally a single Io value for each stack image is used in normalization).
+This routine is useful if the stack images are acquired so slowly that there is significant change in e.g. the ring current during acquisition of each image.